BadGraphixD/reglex/README.md

 - Use the instruction `emit_main` and use the token actions to execute code per token.
 The generated c file can then simply be compiled into an executable.
 - Use a custom main function, which calls `reglex_parse` or `reglex_parse_token` (see below).
-Optionally use the instruction `emit_input_fs_var` to further control the input stream of the generated parser.
+Optionally use the function `reglex_set_is` (see below) to further control the input stream of the generated parser.

 The generated code contains the following functions: